ebas-io is a python package for reading/writing NASA-Ames 1001 files with EBAS extensions (EBAS NASA-Ames).

-Starting with version 3.00.13, the python egg is available in this git repository (dist folder) together with the example scripts.
+The python wheel is available in this git repository (dist folder; mind the two different versions for python 2 and 3) together with the example scripts.
 The idea behind the git repo ist to make it easier for users to contribute their software using ebas-io and make it available for other users.

 b) If you are not familiar with git, and don't know how to clone a repository, please proceed like this:

 - go to the Files section